Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 - Same properties.
 Both are real diamonds — same carbon lattice, same hardness (Mohs 10), same brilliance, same fire.

 - Price.
-Lab-grown costs 40-60% less at identical 4C specs.
+Lab-grown costs significantly less at identical 4C specs — typically 40–60% less, with savings growing at higher carats.

 - Ethics.
 Lab-grown has zero mining impact but uses energy.
 Certified natural (Kimberley Process + SCS) is conflict-free.